Connect with others who understand.

 • CGRP monoclonal antibodies

-Later, we will discuss more of the details about each of the preventive migraine treatment options.
+Later, we will dive deeper into each of these preventive migraine treatment options.

-The main goal of preventive medication is to reduce migraine frequency and severity.
-However, preventive treatments will very rarely stop someone from having migraine attacks.
+The main goal of preventive medication is to reduce the frequency and severity of migraine attacks.
+However, preventive treatments very rarely eliminate migraine attacks altogether.

 Preventive therapy also aims to improve the effectiveness of acute migraine treatments and prevent people from relying too heavily on acute medications.
 Many acute treatment medications come with unwanted long-term effects and are less effective when they are overused.